ARa2of/Custom-Data-Driven-Chatbot/README.md

 - The chatbot will launch a Gradio interface in your browser at `http://127.0.0.1:7860/`.

 ### 3. Create the Database
-- For the first time you use the chatbot, press on the button "Create/Update Database (Using your own files)" to create the database.
+- For the first time you use the chatbot, press on the button `Create/Update Database (Using your own files)` to create the database.
-- For any new files/docs you want to incroporate in the database, add these to the 'Data' folder and press again on the 'Create/Update Database (Using your own files)' button, you can delete the files/docs from 'Data' folder after updating the database.
+- For any new files/docs you want to incroporate in the database, add these to the `Data` folder and press again on the `Create/Update Database (Using your own files)` button, you can delete the files/docs from `Data` folder after updating the database.

 ### 4. Interact with the Chatbot
 - Type your questions in the chat interface.
 - The chatbot will retrieve relevant information from your data and provide responses.

 ### 4. Manage the Database
-- **Create/Update Database**: Click the "Create/Update Database" button to process your data and update the chatbot's knowledge base.
+- **Create/Update Database**: Click the `Create/Update Database` button to process your data and update the chatbot's knowledge base.
 - **Update Memory**: Click the "Update Memory" button to save the conversation history to the database.

 ### 5. Clear Conversation History